odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

 ## Tech Review
+**Description:** Once the Project Leader reviews and approves the development spec, they will move it to the Tech Review Kanban Stage.
+The Task will start in the unassigned Gray state.
+These tasks are ready for estimate.
+Anyone who is 1+ year can work on Estimation.
+We will timesheet directly on the task for the analysis spent on the Estimation.
+See the [Estimation]() section for more information on the Estimation process.

+After the Developer has finished the estimation, they will change the kanban state to Green.
+Then the Project Leader will review the estimation.
+If it needs some changes or clarification, the Project Leader will ask the Developer some questions or give suggestions.

+If the Estimation is good, the Project Leader will approve the Estimation and move the task to Scoping.

 **Time in stage:** 1 week

 **Time notes:**
-  - May take longer if we need more details or followup from BSA
+  - May take longer if we need more details/followup from BSA or if the spec is large

 **Usage notes**:
   - This stage can be used by technical reviewer for getting in this stage to estimate and gathering additional information
-  - BSA will need to followup on required subjects asked
+  - BSA will need to followup on required questions/clarifications asked

 **Responsible**:
   - **PS Functional**: BSA and BSA's Coach / Team Leader
+  - **PS Technical**: Developer/ Project Leader

 **Kanban State Color**:

-  - **Grey**: BSA is working on requirements specification and not ready for review.
+  - **Grey**: Task is ready for Estimation

   - **Red**: The requirements specification has been updated and ready for reviewing by responsible.